menandmice/micetro_docs/guides/admin-manual/webapp_server_management.rst

 Micetro Agents
 --------------
 To handle communication between Micetro and the external service, an Agent is needed.
 Depending on the type of service and if it’s on-premises or cloud, the agent is either installed on the respective machine, on the machine running Men&Mice central or, in some cases, on any machine that is in the same domain as the DNS/DHCP servers.
 A single agent can handle communication with multiple servers.
-For more information on agents and how to install them, see :ref:`install_controllers`.
+For more information on agents and how to install them, see :ref:`install-controllers`.

 .. note::
    When managing Microsoft DNS servers on remote computers with the DNS Server Controller, some actions for static zones may not be available: